TrellixVulnTeam/swahilipython_SCMU/Doc/using/unix.rst

 Python comes preinstalled on most Linux distributions, and is available as a package on all others.
 However there are certain features you might want to use that are not available on your distro's package.
-You can easily compile the latest version of Python from source.
+You can easily compile the latest version of Python kutoka source.

 In the event that Python doesn't come preinstalled and isn't in the repositories as well, you can easily make packages for your own distro.
 Have a look at the